pflanze/xmlhub-indexer/README.md

 programming language, which is geared towards making programs that are largely bug free and stable for a long time.
 Chances are that no fixes will be needed for many years.
-But even if true, of course XML Hub might have new requirements requiring changes to the program anyway.
+But even if true, of course XML Hub might have new requirements requiring changes to the program, too.

 To change the program, you need to first be able to build it from source, as per the [From source](#from-source) section above.